keniiy/techinnover-basic-e-commerce-system/README.md

 - **Authentication**: JWT-based authentication with role-based access control.
 - **Role-Based Access Control**: Different access levels for users, admins, and super admins.
 - **Pagination and Filtering**: Support for paginated and filtered queries for large datasets.
+- **Swagger Documentation**: Protected by basic authentication (username and password).
+Only authorized users can view the Swagger documentation.

 ## Project Setup